iamsanjaymalakar/Undergrad_BUET/README.md

 ### Assignment 1: Decision Tree and AdaBoost for Classification

 The decision tree is one of the models extensively used in classification problems.
 In ensemble learning, we combine decisions from multiple weak learners to solve a classification problem.
-This assignment implements a decision tree classifier and uses it within AdaBoost algorithm.
+This assignment implements a decision tree classifier and uses it within the AdaBoost algorithm.

 - [Description](4-2/CSE%20471%20-%20Machine%20Learning%20Sessional/Assignment%201%20-%20Decision%20Tree%20and%20AdaBoost%20for%20Classification/Assignment%201.pdf)
 - [Implementation](4-2/CSE%20471%20-%20Machine%20Learning%20Sessional/Assignment%201%20-%20Decision%20Tree%20and%20AdaBoost%20for%20Classification/1505057/1505057.py)